riskine/ontology/README.md

  - **customer-centric** - contains wishes, preferences and risks of the customer
  - **practical** - content validated against various existing APIs and standards

-It is important to note that this ontology in most cases won't serve as a replacement but as a supplement to local standards like [BiPRO](https://bipro.net), [OMDS](https://www.vvo.at/omds/index.html), EIAC, etc. since those commonly standardize various things like service structure and authentication flows as well.
-We don't intend to replace these, but to add a contribution by making our work public.
+It is important to note: the idea is not to replace but to supplement local standards like [BiPRO](https://bipro.net), [OMDS](https://www.vvo.at/omds/index.html), EIAC, etc. since those commonly standardize various things like service structure and authentication flows as well.
+We intend to add a contribution and to drive innovation by making our work public.

 ## Content and Technical Structure
 Our guiding principle for data modelling is **simplicity**.
 Highest-level classes and entities should be as close to the real world as possible.
 They should be intelligible in a broad context - and not overly technical or intelligible in very specific contexts only.